.

 Maximum output level, output loaded 100K = +30dB.

 NOTE: This circuit works best with a 12AT7 vacuum tube.
-Using higher gain tubes such as a 12AX7 will result in null balancing to be more critical and the unbalanced input sensitivity will be increased to −15dB.
+Using higher gain tubes such as a 12AX7 will result in null balancing being more critical, and the unbalanced input sensitivity will be increased to −15 dB.

 .